For Authors

 - Computer programming in hydraulics and hydrology

-Notices of intent to submit an abstract are invited at any time, however, if you wish to present at the upcoming conference we suggest submitting immediately.
+Notices of intent to submit an abstract are invited at any time; however, if you wish to present at the next ICWMM, we suggest submitting a one-page abstract as soon as possible by email, and no later than February 1st.

-Acceptance will be followed up shortly and further instruction will be emailed to the authors.
+Acceptance will be conveyed after the initial review process, and further instruction will be emailed to the authors.

 Conflict of Interests